What Happens if the Implant Does Not Fuse with the Bone?

 - Lack of healthy jawbone.

-If your teeth implants fail, you’ll need to be evaluated by an experienced periodontist like New York City’s Dr. Kissel to determine why the implant failed, and come up with a treatment plan for replacing the failed implant.
+If your dental implants fail, you’ll need to be evaluated by an experienced periodontist like New York City’s Dr. Kissel to determine why the implant failed, and come up with a treatment plan for replacing the failed implant.

 Just because you experienced teeth implant failure once, doesn’t mean you’ll experience it after a subsequent surgery.
 In fact, many people who experience implant failure go on to have a successful, subsequent surgery once they address the problem that initially caused the implant failure to begin with.

 If your implant failed due to surgical trauma, such as by seeing a less experienced dental practitioner for your teeth implant surgery, then seeing an experienced professional like New York City’s Dr. Kissel can help prevent that type of trauma from occurring a second time.
 If you developed an infection around your implant site, then taking precautionary antibiotics can help prevent a secondary infection from developing during your healing process.
 And if you smoked after your teeth implant surgery, then quitting smoking can help make your second surgery successful.
-If however, it is found that you don’t have sufficient jawbone for fusing to occur, then additional surgeries such as a bone grafting and/or a sinus lift may be necessary for teeth implants to be a viable option for you.
+If however, it is found that you don’t have sufficient jawbone for fusing to occur, then additional surgeries such as a bone grafting and/or a sinus lift may be necessary for dental implants to be a viable option for you.

-Learning More About Teeth Implants
+Learning More About Dental Implants

 To schedule a consultation and oral examination with Dr. Kissel in New York City today, call (212) 702-9088.